 – Once you are in Paro, you need to hire a car and head to Punakha or Phobjikha directly.
 The only way into Phobjikha is by road.

-- There is very limited accommodation in Phobjikha.
-You need to book yours well in advance and most likely through a local travel agent.
+There is very limited accommodation in Phobjikha.
+You need to book your Phobjikha hotel well in advance and most likely through a local travel agent.
 The internet will offer you only a few choices.
 Dewachen hotel – where we had our lunch, seemed like a good option for your stay.

 - The temperature in Phobjikha valley is always low.
 You will need warm clothes and closed shoes while here.
 Remember to dress in layers.